 If this sounds like what you are going through, you may feel overwhelmed but ready to take action.
-Fortunately, with help from an aggressive nursing home abuse attorney in Beaufort at Shelly Leeke Law Firm, you can take steps to protect your family member and demand justice.
+Fortunately, with help from an aggressive personal injury lawyer in Beaufort at Shelly Leeke Law Firm, you can take steps to protect your family member and demand justice.
 Contact our office for a free consultation today and find out more about what is next for your nursing home abuse case.

 How to Tell if Your Loved One Is Enduring Nursing Home Abuse

 One of the top reasons there are not more reports, complaints, and lawsuits filed against assisted living and nursing home facilities is that it is not always clear when a family member is being neglected or abused.
 Your nursing home abuse attorney in Beaufort, SC can help you analyze your situation to determine whether your loved one is suffering from nursing home abuse or neglect.

 While you work out a plan with your nursing home abuse lawyer, here are some of the more common types of nursing home abuse your family member could be experiencing and the signs you could be aware of:

 Financial abuse is one of the most prevalent ways the elderly are taken advantage of by their healthcare providers, nursing staff, and other nursing home or assisted living facility staff or residents.
 This can occur when the abuser steals money, makes changes to important financial documents, convinces your loved one to write checks, gives them access to credit cards, gives them money, or changes your family member’s financial power of attorney.